 - TEMPERANCE — Eat not to dullness; drink not to elevation.

-- Habit 1: Be proactive — While the word proactivity is now fairly common in management literature, it is a word you won’t find in most dictionaries.
+- BE PROACTIVE — While the word proactivity is now fairly common in management literature, it is a word you won’t find in most dictionaries.
 It means more than meerly taking initiative.
 It means that as human beings, we are responsible for our own lives.
 Our behavior is a function of our decisions, not our conditions.
 We can subordinate feelings to values.
 We have the initiative and the responsibility to make things happen.
+(Habit 1)

 - AM I LIKELY TO “ACT” OR “REACT” TO A TASK?